-6) Individual flat doors were originally specified to be FD30s rated composite fire door construction, manufactured by Permadoor.
+- 4) All service cupboards / rooms to communal areas are lockable.
+Keys are held within the key safe in reception and centrally unless containing resident's meters. - 5) Individual flat doors were originally specified to be FD30s rated fire door construction, manufactured by Permadoor.
 However, some doors have labels that would suggest the doors are FD30 rated.
-C.H queried this with the manufacturer who confirmed that the doors are in fact FD30s rated after detailing the affected serial numbers.
+This was clarified within the previous FRA dated February 2023.
+The assessor had contacted the manufacturer who confirmed that the doors are in fact FD30s rated after detailing the affected serial numbers.